uhi67/umvc/readme.md

 1. configure the needed database version in `tests/docker-compose.yml` (make clones of this template file)
 2. configure the php version in `tests/docker/Dockerfile` (extension installation steps may change)
 3. configure the used ports and base-url in `tests/.env`
-4. build the stack using `docker compose up --build -d` (in the tests dir)
+4. build the stack using `docker compose up --build -d` (in the `tests` dir)
 5. your php container should now be 'umvc-php-1'
 6. run unit tests with `docker exec -it umvc-php-1 php vendor/bin/codecept run unit`

 Change log
 ----------
+### Next

+- migrate/wait command added
+- postponed connection of Connection

 ### Version 1.3 -- 2022-12-03

 - Migration SQL transaction issues